 The flexibility of revocable trusts – when compared to irrevocable trusts – may leave you wondering why anyone would choose an irrevocable trust, but it is important to also consider some of the disadvantages inherent to revocable trusts.

 With all the flexibility that is built into revocable trusts come fewer protections from creditors.
-If someone has a revocable trust in place and faces a judgement from a lawsuit, the assets in the trust can be liquidated as a result.
+If someone has a revocable trust in place and faces a judgment from a lawsuit, the assets in the trust can be liquidated as a result.

 Upon the grantor’s death, the assets in a revocable trust are subject to estate taxes at both the federal and state levels, according to the Internal Revenue Service and the Colorado Department of Revenue.